CommunityDragon/CDTB/README.md

 # (files from the new patcher will be used)
 python3 -m cdragontoolbox -v download -s patcher:cdn patch=

+# download and extract files from the PBE to the directory `cdn`
+python3 -m cdragontoolbox -v download -s patcher:cdn --patchline pbe patch=main

 # same, but don't download language-specific files
 python3 -m cdragontoolbox download -s patcher:cdn --no-lang patch=